TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/tools/tools_boot.md

 ## Signing Scripts {#TOOLS_BOOT_SIGNING}

 - To run these scripts, one needs `openssl` installed as mentioned here, \ref INSTALL_OPENSSL
+\cond !SOC_AM62LX
 - Signing scripts are a collection of scripts needed to sign ROM images (image booted by ROM - mostly the SBL) and application images (image booted by the SBL)
 - The RBL requires the boot image (mostly SBL), to be signed always, even if we are not using secure boot.
 - We follow a combined boot method for ROM images.
 Here the ROM Bootloader (RBL) boots the SBL, SYSFW and BOARDCFG together.
 The boot image would be a binary concatenation of x509 Certificate, SBL, SYSFW, BOARDCFG (and the SYSFW inner certificate in case of HS device) binary blobs.
 We use a python script to generate this final boot image.
 This script has a dependency on `openssl` as mentioned before, so make sure you've installed it.
 To generate a combined boot image, one can do as below:
+\endcond
+\cond SOC_AM62LX
+- Signing scripts are a collection of scripts needed to sign ROM images (image booted by ROM - application images).
+- The RBL requires the boot image, to be signed always, even if we are not using secure boot.
+- We follow a combined boot method for ROM images.
+Here the ROM Bootloader (RBL) boots the application image, SYSFW and BOARDCFG together.
+The boot image would be a binary concatenation of x509 Certificate, SBL, SYSFW, BOARDCFG (and the SYSFW inner certificate in case of HS device) binary blobs.
+We use a python script to generate this final boot image.
+This script has a dependency on `openssl` as mentioned before, so make sure you've installed it.
+To generate a combined boot image, one can do as below:
+\endcond

+\cond !SOC_AM62LX
 - For GP devices
   \code
   cd ${SDK_INSTALL_PATH}/tools/boot/signing
   ${PYTHON} rom_image_gen.py --swrv 1 --sbl-bin  <path-to-sbl-binary> --sysfw-bin <path-to-sysfw-binary> --boardcfg-blob <path-to-boardcfg-binary-blob> --boardcfg-sbldata-blob <path-to-boardcfg-sbldata-blob> --sbl-loadaddr ${SBL_RUN_ADDRESS} --sysfw-loadaddr ${SYSFW_LOAD_ADDR} --bcfg-loadaddr ${BOARDCFG_LOAD_ADDR} --bcfg-sbldata-loadaddr ${BOARDCFG_SBLDATA_LOAD_ADDR} --key ${BOOTIMAGE_CERT_KEY} --rom-image <path-to-output-image> --enable-sbldata yes
   \endcode
+\endcond

+\cond !SOC_AM62LX
 - For HS devices, we have to pass the HS SYSFW binaries and also the SYSFW inner certificate to the signing script.
   \code
   cd ${SDK_INSTALL_PATH}/tools/boot/signing
   ${PYTHON} rom_image_gen.py --swrv 1 --sbl-bin <path-to-sbl-binary> --sysfw-bin <path-to-sysfw-binary> --sysfw-inner-cert <path-to-sysfw-inner-cert-binary> --boardcfg-blob <path-to-boardcfg-binary-blob> --boardcfg-sbldata-blob <path-to-boardcfg-sbldata-blob> --sbl-loadaddr ${SBL_RUN_ADDRESS} --sysfw-loadaddr ${SYSFW_LOAD_ADDR} --bcfg-loadaddr ${BOARDCFG_LOAD_ADDR} --bcfg-sbldata-loadaddr ${BOARDCFG_SBLDATA_LOAD_ADDR} --key ${BOOTIMAGE_CERT_KEY} --rom-image <path-to-output-image> --enable-sbldata yes
   \endcode
+\endcond
+\cond SOC_AM62LX
+- We have to pass the HS SYSFW binaries along with the SYSFW inner certificate to the signing script.
+The ATF binary is also sent to the script.
+  \code
+  cd ${SDK_INSTALL_PATH}/tools/boot/signing
+  $(PYTHON) rom_image_gen.py --swrv 1 --sbl-bin <path-to-atf-binary> --sysfw-bin <path-to-sysfw-binary> --sysfw-inner-cert <path-to-sysfw-inner-cert-binary> --boardcfg-blob <path-to-boardcfg-binary-blob> --application-bin <path-to-application-binary> --sbl-loadaddr $(ATF_LOAD_ADDR) --sysfw-loadaddr $(SYSFW_LOAD_ADDR) --bcfg-loadaddr $(BOARDCFG_LOAD_ADDR) --application-loadaddr $(APPLICATION_LOAD_ADDRESS) --key $(BOOTIMAGE_CERT_KEY) --rom-image <path-to-output-image> --dual-stage-boot yes
+  \endcode
+\endcond
+\cond !SOC_AM62LX

 - For SBL images or examples which is loaded by SBL, we use a different signing script.
 This is solely because of the x509 certificate template differences between ROM and SYSFW.
 In GP devices appimages are not signed.
 The signing happens only in HS devices.
 The script usage is:
   \code